robfatland/nexus/cloud/aws.md

 ## condensed narrative

-- Establish a Linux working environment; perhaps a `conda` environment
+- Establish a Linux working environment; `bash` at least and perhaps `miniconda`
-- Install the AWS command line interface (cli)
+- If not in place already: Install the AWS command line interface
+- Optional for AWS Virtual Machines
+    - Define and assign a Role rather than use an Access Key (see next step)
+    - This is a 'better practice' way to handle authentication
+    - Done easily using the AWS console
+        - The Role is assigned a Policy; and the VM then assumes this Role
-- Configure the cli and verify it is authenticating to the AWS cloud
+- Configure the cli and verify it authenticates to AWS
-- Verify that `aws s3` commands work
-- Localhost path: For working from "my laptop"
-    - Install `mountpoint`
-- AWS Virtual Machine path: For working from an AWS VM via roles
-    - Set up the Role
+    - The localhost method uses an Access Key: Handle with care
-    - Install `mountpoint`
+- Install `mountpoint` available from AWS
+- Use `aws s3` to create an S3 bucket
+- Use `mkdir` to create an empty folder `bucket`
-- Mount an S3 bucket as a pseudo-filesystem
+- Use `mount-s3` to mount the S3 bucket as a pseudo-filesystem on the `bucket` folder
+    - Enable file deletion by appending `--allow-delete`
-- Test file manipulation on this filesystem
+- Test file create / delete in the `bucket` folder

+The following sections follow this narrative in more detail.

 ## aws cli